Keweenaw Heartlands Project

 PROJECT MAP This map outlines the existing protected lands and the newly protected lands in the Keweenaw Peninsula as of autumn 2022.

-In late 2022, The Nature Conservancy in Michigan (TNC) announced the purchase of approximately 32,600 acres of working forestland near the tip of the Keweenaw Peninsula in Keweenaw County, known as the Keweenaw Heartlands.
-This purchase from The Rohatyn Group was completed with the support and input of community leaders, the Michigan Department of Natural Resources (DNR) and many people who love the Keweenaw.
+In late 2022, The Nature Conservancy in Michigan (TNC) announced the purchase of over 32,500 acres of working forestland, known as the Keweenaw Heartlands, near the tip of the Keweenaw Peninsula in Keweenaw County.
+This purchase from a large-scale, corporate forest owner was completed with the support and input of community leaders, the Michigan Department of Natural Resources (DNR), and people locally, regionally, and beyond who love the Keweenaw.

 Blueprint for the Keweenaw Heartlands

-This Blueprint is a more than 90-page document outlining a goal of community-based governance of the Heartlands forest and offering local values and principles for governance and management of the Keweenaw Heartlands well into the future.
-The Blueprint also documents the public engagement process for arriving at those values and principles and outlines ongoing and future work related to successful implementation of both community-based governance and management of Heartlands.
+This Blueprint is a more than 90-page document summarizing local values and principles for governance and management and outlining a goal of public ownership and community-based governance of the Heartlands forest.
+The Blueprint also documents the public engagement process for arriving at those values and principles, and it describes ongoing work, and future recommendations for successful implementation of a community forest model for the Heartlands.

 UPDATEs Archive